ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-install.md

 	> add ssl hsmKey NSkey_s6dr -hsmType SAFENET -	SerialNum 534071053 -password P@rtition6
 	ERROR:  Internal error while adding HSM key.
 	```

 	The previous command uses the following syntax:

 	```
 	add ssl hsmkey <KeyName> -hsmType SAFENET -serialNum 	<serial #> -password <password>
 	```

-	Where `keyName` is the name of the key created on the IBM Hardware Security Monitor (HSM) with the CMU utility.
+	Where `keyName` is the name of the key created on the IBM Hardware Security Module (HSM) with the CMU utility.
 The `serialNum` parameter is the serial number of the partition in question.
 The `password` parameter, as before, is the password of the partition on which the keys are present.

 	**NOTE:** The `Internal error` message is expected due to the increased time it takes to complete this step.
 The key should be properly added.
 However, any other error messages you receive should be addressed.